infinitykiwi/qTox/INSTALL.md

 Download the Wget installer for Windows from http://gnuwin32.sourceforge.net/packages/wget.htm.
 Install them.
 The following steps assume that Wget is installed at `C:\Program Files\GnuWin32\`.
 If you decided to choose another location, replace corresponding parts.
+If you click "Setup program"(under 'Downloads') and are taken to source forge, note that the download link:
+"Looking for the latest version?
+Download sed-4.2.1-setup.exe (2.0 MB) " does not include Wget, and you will have to download wget-1.11.4-1-setup.exe from the wget\1.11.4-1 folder, on the page.

 ### UnZip